MaelleAmand/PCAphon/README.md

 - know how to interpret PCA graphs and correlation circles.
 - find the relevant information in the loadings (PCA output) to answer your research questions.
 - know how to perform a hierarchical cluster analysis based on PCA.

+## Your achivements at the end of the workshop
 _________________________________________________________________________________________________________________

 ![PCA in language variation](ACP_FACE_GOAT_PRICE_PVC.png)